sgalushin/textile-rolls-controller-backend/product-catalog/README.md

 # Product Catalog

-Product Catalog service reads products and characteristics from the corresponding SQS queues, saves them in DynamoDB table.
+Product Catalog service reads products and characteristics from the corresponding SQS queues, saves them in a DynamoDB table.

+While saving a characteristic it tries to convert its TPX color code into RGB by parsing the [Pantone](https://www.pantone.com/uk/en/color-finder) website.

-It provides a REST API to read:
+Product Catalog provides a REST API to read:
  - all products;
  - all characteristics for a specific product;
  - a specific combination of a product and a characteristic.